Wisembly/sockmitm/README.md

 ## What is this?

-Sockmitm is a simple package that can help you to quickly set up a socks proxy to intercept both HTTP requests and HTTP responses.
-Intercepted messages may be dynamically changed before forwarded them to their correct destination.
+SockMITM is an utility package that gives you a way to quickly setup socks proxies, that you can then use to intercept both HTTP requests and HTTP responses coming from and to your applications.
+Intercepted messages can be dynamically changed before being forwarded to their destination, and HTTP responses can be manually crafted and returned, without even opening a connection to the remote server.

-A common use case for Sockmitm might be to use it with a Phantomjs process, in order to easily monitor & mock the network transactions, straight from your tests (assuming they have been wrote in Javascript too).
+A common use case for SockMITM is to use it your testsuites, in order to easily monitor and mock your application's requests straight from your Node.js tests.

 ## Usage